JPeojakm/MDOyster_App/README.md

 This is a personal project based on my interests.
 In March 2024, I attended the NICAR conference in Baltimore, where I had oysters twice over three days.
 This inspired me to explore data on the relationship between Maryland oysters and climate change.

+Another personal goal is to showcase my graphic design skills, delve into climate change-related news, and develop my ability to pitch and write stories at the local level.

-This app is built on the <a href=
-"https://layercake.graphics/" target="\_blank">Layercake</a> framework.
+This app is built on the <a href= "https://layercake.graphics/" target="\_blank">Layercake</a> framework.
 You can find my analysis code in <a href= "https://github.com/JPeojakm/MDoyster" target="\_blank">this repository</a>.

 ## Get started